Aston Martin RHAM/1: 1976

-1977 Le Mans 24 Hour
+1977

 Robin Hamilton again released a sponsorship brochure for 1977, but again failed to get any large sponsorship backing.
 But Hamilton did gain a small sponsorship deal from SAS in London, a company who specialised in riot and security equipment.
 Hamilton received £25,000, which covered most of his costs for Le Mans.

-The V8 engine of the car, had now been fitted with Nimonic steel valves, special forged Cosworth pistons and a redesigned sump.
+The V8 engine had now been fitted with Nimonic steel valves, special forged Cosworth pistons and a redesigned sump.
 The engine would now produce 520 bhp at 6,750 rpm and 381 bhp at the wheels.
 Plus over 400 ft·lbf of torque at 5,250 rpm with Weber 50 IDA downdraught carburettors.
 The car by this stage was now a Group 5 car rather than a Group 4, which would mean it would have to race against the turbocharged Porsches.
 Another wind tunnel test showed that the car would have dangerous amounts of lift on the Mulsanne Straight, so another change had to be made, and a rear tail spoiler needed to be fitted.
 The wind tunnel test also showed that the radiator, (now moved to the back to change the weight bias), would gain then 10 mph more in top speed, but it would cause the engine to run too hot, so it had to be moved back to its original location.
 Four oil coolers also ensured that the engine temperature never exceeded 110 °C.

 The car also had other modifications made to it, with a redesign of the front bulkhead and mostly drilled box section included in the chassis modifications.
 RHAM/1 also had roller bearing drive shafts and peg-drive centre lock hubs for the one piece custom made BBS magnesium wheels.
 The wheels measured 19" in diameter, 15" wide at the rear, and 13" wide at the front and had special, custom made Dunlop tyres for them.
 The wheels themselves needed to be bigger than 16" to go over the twin caliper, 12½" Lockheed, ventilated disc brakes, with no servo assistance.
 All of which was needed to stop the 30 cwt Aston Martin.
 The alternator was switched to run off the gearbox (which itself had a closer ratio 5th gear) instead of the engine crankshaft.
 The clutch was now uprated to a triple plate.
 The suspension was almost standard, with standard rubber bushes but with slight geometry changes.
 Nylon mountings were also used for a reduced width Dion tube.
 The roll cage was a NASCAR (instead of FIA) specification cage, which was bolted to the chassis.
 This alone weighed 50 kg.